-This Black History Month a new film from Network Rail underscores the importance of sharing Black history and inspiring the next generation of rail workers.
+This Black History Month, our film underscores the importance of sharing Black history and inspiring the next generation of rail workers.

 Change the Game features 10 railway employees, from apprentices to senior engineers, and discusses the impact understanding Black history can have on the railway.

 “It helps shape perceptions and it helps shape attitudes, behaviours towards Black people and towards other people of other races.” – Tonye Altraide, commercial scheme sponsor